What is Workplace Ergonomics?

-- Can you reach your mouse keeping your elbow at your side?
+- Are you able to reach your mouse keeping your elbow at your side?

 - Can you alternate your mouse to the left and right sides?

-- Do you vary the activities that you perform regularly at work? (for example, alternate between keyboard use and filing?)
+- Can you vary the activities that you perform regularly at work? (for example, alternate between keyboard use and filing?)

 - Do you take short breaks during repetitive activity?

 - (You should not be sitting for longer than 10-15 minutes without a short break)

 - Are there things on your desk that could be kept elsewhere?

 - Are all regularly used items kept within close reach?

 - Can all regularly used items be within 30 – 160 degrees in front?